 - All persons entering the building will have their temperature checked.

 - Patients must not have symptoms of COVID-19, including fever, chills, cough, shortness of breath, sore throat, other respiratory symptoms, new headaches, diarrhea, muscle aches, fatigue, or loss of taste or smell.

-- Patient must not have traveled outside Vermont in the past 14 days.
+- Patient who have not been completely vaccinated (2 Covid-19 shots, and at least 14 days after the second shot) must not have traveled outside Vermont in the past 14 days.

-- Patients must not have had any close contact with a person who has been diagnosed or is suspected to have COVID-19 illness.
+- Patients who have not been completely vaccinated must not have had any close contact with a person who has been diagnosed or is suspected to have COVID-19 illness.

 if you have a temperature of 100 degrees or higher, or if any of the other questions apply to you, then you will be asked to return to your car.
 The nurse will call you to determine how best to have you evaluated and treated.
 Depending on your symptoms and health condition, your provider may choose to see you while you are sitting in your car, or evaluate you in our temporary outdoor exam room.

 All persons entering Thomas Chittenden Health Center must wear a mask or cloth facial covering at all times.
 Patients also must maintain appropriate social distance throughout the building whenever possible.